Saudi Arabia: The kingdom finally opens its doors to tourists and I stepped through

 “Who told you that?” he asks me.
 “That’s what I’m saying.
 This is one of the sides of the bad image.
 You guys got the wrong image.
 Who’d cut off your hand for stealing a piece of bread?
 They do it for major things.
 Someone takes a piece of bread or whatever it means he needs it.
 He’s not a thief.
 But if someone goes and kills someone in his home and takes his vault or money, this is really, a serious, serious crime.”

 How serious crimes are other religions and homosexuality?
 They’re still illegal.
+Homosexuals are mentioned in reports of executed prisoners, many of which are often members of the Shiite minority.
 Top women’s rights activists remain behind bars and are awaiting trial.
 In 2014, the BBC reported that a blogger named Raif Badawi, who started a website called Liberal Saudi Network, was sentenced to seven years and three months in prison, 600 lashes and fined 1 million riyals ($266,000) for “insulting Islam.”
 CNN reported that Dr. Walid Fitaihi, a dual U.S.-Saudi citizen, was beaten, tortured and jailed for more than two years for motivational speeches aimed at pushing Saudi Arabia to more “American-oriented ideas” of civil rights and equality.
 Saudi officials deny any mistreatment of citizens.

 Freedom House’s annual survey of political and civil rights called Saudi Arabia among the “worst of the worst.”